Skip to main content Skip to secondary navigation

 • Before requesting space, please review the Haas Center's space use policies.
 Student organizations who do not abide by policy can be denied use of spaces.

-• Weekly meetings need to be requested on a quarterly basis.
-Granting access to spaces will depend on whether the requested space is available and whether the student organization agrees to and honors the policies and expectations for using space at the Haas Center.
+• Weekly/recurring meetings are requested and scheduled on a quarterly basis.
+Approval of requests is based on availability and whether the student organization agrees to and honors the policies and expectations for using space at the Haas Center.

 Request space